mrivarauy/QS-Quantizer/README.md

 ./pipeline-human-assembly.sh Q2 Q8
 ```

-Specify used percentaje of reads changing value of variable FRACTION in the script. i.e. for 20% run, set FRACTION in "20".
+Specify used percentaje of reads changing value of variable FRACTION in the script. i.e. for 20% run, set FRACTION in `"20"`.

 ### Results
-Mismatches per 100kbp count can be found in report.txt file in QUAST directory.
+Mismatches per 100kbp count can be found in `report.txt` file in `QUAST` directory.
-For example, metrics or marginPolish performance evaluation using quantizer Q4 and 20% or reads are in ./wtdbg2-20/MP-4bin-20-1/QUAST/report.txt file.
+For example, metrics or marginPolish performance evaluation using quantizer Q4 and 20% or reads are in `./wtdbg2-20/MP-4bin-20-1/QUAST/report.txt` file.